 No applications will be accepted after February 14, 2020 at midnight EET

-The Fulbright Foundation in Greece will award up to six grants (depending on available funding) to Greek doctoral students enrolled at a Greek university to conduct fulltime research at universities or research centers in the United States.
-Fulbright grants are awarded for periods of four (one semester) or six months.
+The Fulbright Foundation in Greece will award up to eight grants (depending on available funding) to Greek doctoral students enrolled at a Greek institution of higher education to conduct fulltime research at universities or research centers in the United States.
+Fulbright grants are awarded for periods from four to six months.
 The grant period may begin as early as September 1, 2020 and must be completed by May 31, 2021.
 The grant period cannot be divided but may be conducted consecutively at a maximum of two universities or research centers.
 Applications may be submitted only if applicants have received an official letter of invitation or admission from an educational institution in the United States.

 Awards are open to doctoral students in all fields who are in an advanced stage of research.
 Applicants are solely responsible for their own affiliation in the United States and verification of fees and costs required by the U.S. host institution.
 Admission that includes a tuition fee does not necessary secure the same rights and access to facilities as fulltime students.
 Additional fees may be charged for some resources and facilities.
 Applicants should allow enough time to secure and establish an affiliation with an educational institution that will host them during their Fulbright grant period.
 Applicants have to submit well-articulated proposals and be precise about the time needed to accomplish their research objectives.